jpodgorny/stokes_disc/README.md

 ===============================

-1. **Download the source code files** into a directory where you want to install the model, e.g. '/path/to/xsstokes_disc-master/'
+1. **Download the source code files** into a directory where you want to install the model, e.g. '/path/to/stokes_disc-master/'

 2. **Download the FITS files** [23576508.zip](https://doi.org/10.6084/m9.figshare.23576508)
-   with the tables into the directory with xsstokes_disc, i.e. '/path/to/xsstokes_disc-master'.
+   with the tables into the directory with stokes_disc, i.e. '/path/to/stokes_disc-master'.

 3. **Unzip the reflection tables** with polarisation information, e.g. by the command: